-Components are React elements that render styled, accessible blocks beyond what plain Markdown gives you.
+Components are styled, accessible blocks beyond what plain text gives you.
 Dokly ships ten of them, all available in the slash menu and all dark-mode aware out of the box.

 The full list#